-For projects certified by the EACC before January 1, 2010, the Economic Opportunity Area credit is a tax credit under G.L. c.
-62, sec.
-6(g) and G.L. c.
-63, sec.
-38N equal to 5% of the cost of qualifying property purchased for business use within a certified project within an Economic Opportunity Area (EOA).
-To qualify for the EOA credit, the property must be used by the certified project exclusively in an EOA and must meet the same tests imposed for the 3% ITC.
-A certified project is a project approved by the Economic Assistance Coordinating Council (EACC).
-The 5% EOA credit cannot offset more than 50% of the tax due.
-Any unused credit may be carried forward for 10 years.
+Taxpayers subject to tax under MGL ch 62 that participated in projects certified by the Economic Assistance Coordinating Council (EACC) before January 1, 2010, may be eligible to claim a an Economic Opportunity Area Credit (EOAC) equal to 5% of the cost of qualifying property purchased for business use within a certified project within an Economic Opportunity Area (EOA).
+To qualify for the EOAC, the property must be used exclusively by the certified project in an EOA and must meet the same tests imposed for the 3% Investment Tax Credit (ITC).
+A certified project is a project approved by the EACC.
+The 5% EOAC cannot offset more than 50% of the tax due.
+Any unused EOAC may be carried forward for 10 years.
+The EOAC may be subject to recapture if a taxpayer's business is decertified by the EACC, or a taxpayer stops using the qualifying property in a certified project before the end of the property's useful life.
+The EOAC is neither refundable nor transferrable.
+The EOAC is not available to certified projects that were certified by the EACC on or after January 1, 2010.
+See TIRs 16-15 and 10-01 for further information.

-Note: To claim the credit, complete Schedule EOAC and enter the amount of the credit on the Schedule CMS.
-Failure to do so will result in this credit being disallowed on your tax return and an adjustment of your reported tax.
+To claim the EOAC, complete Schedule EOAC and enter the amount of the credit using credit code EOACCR on the Schedule CMS.
+Include both the completed Schedule EOAC and Schedule CMS with the return.